 2. Not Showing Up On Time

-3. Not Going Where You Feel Most Like Yourselves
+3. Not Picking A Location You Feel Comfortable And Most Like Yourself

 4. Having Too Many Location Changes